 Isabela is the second largest island of the Galápagos and is sparsely inhabited.
 There isn’t a whole lot to do if you are a solo traveller who isn’t not part of a tour, but you can take a ferry to this island, stay overnight, and check it out nevertheless.
 The two things you should definitely see are the Wall of Tears and the Sierra Negro crater.
 The Wall of Tears has historic significance.
 For fourteen years the end World War II, prisoners were held in a penal colony on this island and were required to build this wall.
 The Wall of Tears is 300 feet long and 65 feet high, and now stands as a marker to the many people who died during its construction.
 The Sierra Negro crater is the world’s second largest volcanic crater.
 This hike isn’t for beginners or couch potatoes, but your efforts will be rewarded with spectacular views from the top.

 Floreana is the least visited of the islands that are accessible for the solo traveller who hasn’t booked a tour.
 Yet there’s a handful of things to do.
-Puerto Velasco Ibarra, the main town, offers three hotels for the weary traveller.
+Puerto Velasco Ibarra, the main town, offers two hotels for the weary traveller.

 Once rested up, head out to explore the island.
 Discover a neat piece of history at Post Office Bay.
 Many centuries ago, the Galápagos were a natural stops for many whaling ships.
 Communication with their families back home wasn’t as easy as it certainly is nowadays.
 So they left their letters to their loved ones in barrels in what is now knows as Post Office Bay.
 When other ships stopped here en route to places all over the world, they would check the barrels, and if there was any mail intended to go to their destination, they would take it along on their journey.